 To adapt to a changing workforce, employers are encouraged to implement several strategies:

-• Promote a positive and inclusive workplace culture: Fostering an inclusive environment and supporting employees' holistic health needs can create a more engaged and productive workforce.
-Healthcare benefits from Blue Cross enable all employees, regardless of age, background and location, to live their best lives.18
+- Promote a positive workplace culture: Fostering a positive environment and supporting employees' holistic health needs can create a more engaged and productive workforce.
+Healthcare benefits from Blue Cross enable all employees, regardless of age, background and location, to live their best lives.17

 Understanding and adapting to change